TalTech-HPC-Centre/user-guides-source/docs/visualization.md

 OnDemand is a graphical user interface that allows access to HPC via a web browser.
 The default desktop environment is xfce, which is configurable, lightweight and fast.

 The menu only contain very few programs from the operating system.
-However, **all installed software can be open an XTerminal** using the module system as you would from the command-line.
+However, **all installed software can be opened from an XTerminal** using the module system as you would from the command-line.

 <br>
 <hr style="margin-right: 0px; margin-bottom: 4px; margin-left: 0px; margin-top: -24px; border:2px solid  #d9d9d9 "></hr>